 A second option is to configure the Staff tag so that pressing either the red or blue button will trigger an alarm.
 Using this configuration, alarms can only be accepted and cancelled through the AllGuard Client software, and not the tag itself.
 Most deployments in healthcare facilities configure tags in this way, using both buttons as a duress call so that the user does not have to worry about which button they press.

 The GuardRFID Personnel tag (PT-3) has only one button, which can also be configured to generate a call or duress alarm.
 Since this type of tag only has one button, alarms cannot be canceled from this tag.

 3. Man-Down or Fall Detection Capability

 Accidents and assaults in the workplace can happen quickly and without warning.
 If there is an event where a staff member is unable to reach their duress button in time to signal for assistance, the GuardRFID Staff tag can be configured to raise an alarm if the employee falls, or the tag is tilted 60° or greater.
 For example, if a nurse is attacked while caring for a patient and falls, the Man-Down detection capability sends out an alarm to ensure that help is dispatched.
 The tag can be configured to give a visible and audible alert to the user when this feature has generated an alarm, and the second button is often configured to allow the user to cancel the alarm if it was inadvertently triggered.

 4. Visual and audible notifications

 Staff Tags have LEDs that flash and emit an audible notification to call staff, or alert them that help is on its way in a Man-Down situation.
 This option is configurable, and can be turned off as well.
-In many deployments where Staff Duress is the primary use case, this feature is not enabled since it has the risk of alerting an attacker that a call for help has been made and may escalate the situation.
+In many deployments where Staff Safety is the primary use case, this feature is not enabled since it has the risk of alerting an attacker that a call for help has been made and may escalate the situation.